JeTeeS/MemoryOptimizer/README.md

 - Simple radials

 ### Change detection
 Change detection will make my system look for changes in your paramters and then sync those changes first, this way the syncing will be faster.

-Although, this will also make the system potencially prone to getting stuck on a specific step if any of the paramters are always changing.
-Specifically if a paramter is changing more often than the total sync time (which you can see when you're generating the system) then issues might arise.
+Although, this will also make the system potencially more prone to getting stuck on a specific step if any of the paramters are always changing.
+Specifically if a parameter is changing more often than the total sync time (which you can see when you're generating the system) then issues might arise.
 Usually this isn't a problem for most systems, but some systems to be aware of that might cause issues are things like:
 - Face tracking
 - Some RBG toggles that continously change colors
 -